-Although admission rates were positively correlated with indices of deprivation, the correlation is modest.
-In particular, on interrogating the data for the PCTs at either extreme of deprivation, we find considerable variation even amongst PCTs of similar socioeconomic profile – the magnitude of variation being over fifteen-fold even amongst the ten most deprived PCTs (range 351.5 to 5139.6 admissions per 100,000 children, CV=0.62) and three-fold amongst the ten least deprived (range 838.9–2297.5 admissions per 100,000 children, CV = 0.35).
+Although admission rates were positively correlated with deprivation, the correlation is modest (r=0.332, p<0.0001).
+In particular, on interrogating the data for the PCTs at either extreme of deprivation, we find considerable variation even amongst PCTs of similar socioeconomic profile.
+The magnitude of variation is over fifteen-fold even amongst the ten most deprived PCTs (range 351.5 to 5139.6 admissions per 100,000 children, CV=0.62) and three-fold amongst the ten least deprived (range 838.9 to 2297.5 admissions per 100,000 children, CV = 0.35).

-Based on this data, socioeconomic deprivation alone does not account for the variation shown.
-Other factors known to affect incidence and severity of bronchiolitis include young age, low gestation, household smoking and premature birth (3).
-Of these, only young age is not itself correlated to socioeconomic deprivation, but it is extremely unlikely that, over the three-year study period, there would be significant variation among PCTs of age range for children below the age of 2 years.
+Based on this data, socioeconomic deprivation alone does not account for the magnitude of variation shown.
+Other factors known to affect incidence and severity of bronchiolitis include premature birth, low birth weight, low admission weight, young age and household smoking(3).
+Of these, only young age is not correlated with socioeconomic deprivation, but it is extremely unlikely that, over the three-year study period, there would be significant variation among PCTs of age range for children below the age of 2 years.

-Other factors must therefore be influencing the variation in rates of admission and duration of inpatient stay.
+Other factors must therefore be influencing the variation in rates of admission and LOS.
 Variation in clinical management is one likely factor.
-Evidence already exists to suggest that variation in the threshold for oxygen supplementation, use of bronchodilator therapy and criteria for admission and discharge for bronchiolitis have a significant impact on duration of stay (4), while, more broadly, bed capacity in children’s inpatient units has been shown to be positively correlated with rates of discharge from hospital (5).
-In the absence of other explanatory causes, we believe that these healthcare provider-side factors are likely to contribute to the variation demonstrated.
+Evidence already exists to suggest that variation in the threshold for oxygen supplementation and criteria for admission and discharge for bronchiolitis have a significant impact on LOS (4).
+More broadly, bed capacity in children’s inpatient units has been shown to be positively correlated with rates of discharge from hospital (5).
+In the absence of other explanatory causes, we believe that these healthcare provider factors are likely to contribute to the variation demonstrated.

+A major limitation to the study is in the quality of the source data.
+Not only is data coding for HES reportedly inconsistent, it also limits the analysis to whole-day admissions, which may not reflect the trend towards zero-day “short-stay ward” admissions for bronchiolitis.
+This may partially explain why single-study reports have yielded less dramatic variation in admission rates and duration than we have shown.
+Additionally, diagnosis can be clinically challenging, particularly in children in the second year of life, which may be another source of variation.

+Admission rates for asthma and epilepsy in children have also been shown to vary substantially (2), suggesting that variation is likely to be due to both disease-specific care processes and broader system-wide factors.
+Research into the effect of these factors in the wider context of other paediatric conditions would be an important next step in reducing variation.

 Conclusion

-We postulate that healthcare provider factors manifested by variation in clinical decision-making (including thresholds for admission and discharge, and variation in therapies) are responsible at least in part for variation in rates of admission and lengths of stay for children with bronchiolitis in England.
-Further research is required to identify which specific factors are having the greatest effect, in order to reduce unnecessary admissions and the burden this places on families, children and the healthcare economy.
+We speculate that healthcare provider factors manifested by variation in clinical decision-making are responsible at least in part for variation in rates of admission and LOS for children with bronchiolitis in England.
+These factors are likely to include thresholds for admission and discharge; and variation in therapies.
+Further research is required to identify which specific factors are having the greatest effect, in order to reduce unnecessary admissions and the burden this places on families, children and the wider healthcare economy.

 Acknowledgments